 How I found Fitness

 Fitness was never a big part of my life until I started dancing.
 I loved learning about the body, how we individually move and movement helped me clear my head.
 After leaving the acting world behind I was lost and coincidentally stumbled across a gym in Chelsea that looked very luxurious.
-I walked in, no qualifications, not a clue what I was doing and asked the boss if I could chat with him about potentially becoming a Personal Trainer and what courses he would recommend.
-He said, and I quote “I LOVE your personality and energy, go get your qualification and your hired!”.
-After the constant criticism in the performing world, I latched on to his compliment and went and got my qualifications and became a Personal Trainer in Chelsea.
-I learned more on that gym floor than I have ever learned before in my life!
+I walked in, no qualifications, not a clue what I was doing and asked the boss if I could chat with him about potentially becoming a Personal Trainer and what qualifications he would recommend.
+He said, and I quote “I LOVE your personality and energy, go get your qualification and your’e hired!”.
+I learned more on that gym floor than I have ever learnt before in my life!

 My style of training is unique.
 I bring my dance background along with my love of the mind body connection together to create a functional method that is unique!
 So I was off training clients, loving my job and loving the fitness community.